BigB1313/hello-world/README.md

 # hello-world
 My first repository
-Im a very determine and persistent individual who's current gaol is to become a level design.
+Im a very determine and persistent individual who's current gaol is to become a level designer.